luckykhalid/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

-### Setup Terraform Variables
+### Setup Terraform Variables if Deploying Infrastructure from Local System
-You'll also need to clone a new `terraform.tfvars` file from the `terraform.tfvars.template` to store terraform variable values locally.
+If you want to deploy infrastructure from the local system then you'll also need to clone a new `terraform.tfvars` file from the `terraform.tfvars.template` to store terraform variable values locally.
 This is a one-time operation on first setup:

 ```bash
 $ cp terraform.tfvars.template terraform.tfvars  # (first time only)